milabuob/nirfaster-FF/README.md

 ## Changelog

+1.1.0

+- Added support for Python 3.12

+- Fixed a bug in time-resolved fluorescence

+- Number of OMP threads in the CPU solvers can now be set using function nirfasterff.utils.get_nthread()

+- GPU solver performance improved

+- More efficient source vector calculation

 1.0.1

 - CGAL mesher separated from the CPU library as a standalone application
 - Fixed a bug in gen_intmat, which leads to incorrect data.tomesh() result when xgrid and ygrid have different resolutions